-Therefore DG SANCO and the EMA are pleased to cooperate with the MHLW and PMDA to facilitate the sharing of documents and/or information related to ensuring the safety, quality, and efficacy of medicinal products for human use, authorised or under review both in Japan and in the European Union (EU).
+Therefore the MHLW and the PMDA are pleased to cooperate with DG SANCO and the EMA to facilitate the sharing of documents and/or information related to ensuring the safety, quality, and efficacy of medicinal products for human use, authorised or under review both in the European Union (EU) and in Japan.

-In this context, the term 'medicinal products authorised in the European Union' refers to products subject to evaluation or authorised under the centralised procedure as well as medicinal products authorised at national level by the EU Member States that are subject to official European Union arbitration and referrals.
+In this context, the term 'medicinal products authorised in the European Union' refers to products subject to evaluation or authorised under the centralised procedure as well as medicinal products authorised at national level by the EU Member States that are subject to official European Community arbitration and referrals.